Enrique1987/python-advance/README.md

 ## Python Interview Questions

-### In your experience as a python developer could you tell me about bad practices you have seen written ?
+#### In your experience as a python developer could you tell me about bad practices you have seen written ?

 (they do not follow a specific order)

 - **The most common is not writing according to pep8** (severity low)
-   Solution: We set up the automated linter every time someone made a commit.
+   *Solution:* We set up the automated linter every time someone made a commit.
-- **Code repeated(severity medium)  **
+- **Code repeated(severity medium)**
    Repeating code is a way of not having it optimised.
-   Solution: As personal tip I like to review the code after a few days with fresh eyes to see if there is anything that could be improved.
+   *Solution:* As personal tip I like to review the code after a few days with fresh eyes to see if there is anything that could be improved.

-- **Variables and funktions with non-self-clearing names (severity medium)** it is very common to see things like:
+- **Variables and funktions with non-self-clearing names (severity medium)**
+    It is very common to see things like:
 	```
 	for x in var1:
 	    # do something with x